whoami-shubham/obfuscator-io-metro-plugin/README.md

   },
   {
     runInDev: false /* optional */,
-    logObfuscatedFiles: true /* optional */, // to log obfuscated files seperately , generated files will be located at ./.jso
+    logObfuscatedFiles: true /* optional generated files will be located at ./.jso */,
-  }
+    sourceMapLocation:
+      "./index.android.bundle.map" /* optional  only works if sourceMap: true in obfuscation option */, }
 );